-SUNY Old Westbury was named a 2017 “Best Public College in America” by Buffalo Business First, an American City Business Journal publication.
+SUNY Old Westbury was named a 2019 “Best Public College in America” by Buffalo Business First, an American City Business Journal publication.
 The rankings analyzed 499 public universities and colleges that offer the best educational experiences to their students.
-Old Westbury ranks in the top 25 New York institutions, and 184th overall nationwide.
+Old Westbury ranks in the top 25 New York institutions.

 BestValueSchools.com has ranked SUNY Old Westbury #100 in its new Top 100 list of the "Most Affordable Universities/Colleges in America.”
 To compile its 2017 list, the website reviewed nearly 600 public and private institutions that offer four-year curriculums and serve undergraduate enrollments more than 4,000 students.

 SUNY Old Westbury holds the prestigious Tree Campus USA® recognition from the Arbor Day Foundation for its commitment to effective urban forest management.
-At Old Westbury, 328 acres of the College’s 604-acre campus are set aside as open space under state law and, as part of the ongoing management of its natural environment, the College last year alone planted 30 wildlife trees and shrubs native to New York.
+At Old Westbury, 328 acres of the College’s 604-acre campus are set aside as open space under state law.
+The College earned this distinction in 2016, 2017, 2018 and 2019.